aruntutter/motion-art-effect-home-page-clone/README.md

 - Fonts: Sora, Outfit
 - Gradient Color: linear-gradient(90deg, #F87516 0%, #5E11FF 100%)

-## Thanks
+## Acknowledgment

-A heartfelt thanks to Heliverse for providing this assignment opportunity!
+A heartfelt acknowledgment to Heliverse for providing this assignment opportunity!
+Your generosity in sharing this project has allowed us to deepen our understanding and skills in frontend development.
+We are grateful for the chance to work on such an engaging and challenging project, and we appreciate the opportunity to showcase our abilities.
+Thank you for your support and encouragement throughout this endeavor.